Fully Loaded Feel Better Vegan Pho

 I took a class with vegan chef Tess Challis to learn how to make this dish specifically, and I have simplified and streamlined it here for you.
 This is a comforting dish from a food culture that I incorporate into my everyday lifestyle.
 The secret to making delicious vegan pho is layering different flavors to create a rich and fragrant broth.

-Pho is a traditional Vietnamese soup that is pronounced “FUH.”
-Even though I always say FO (Faux) and then correct myself.
-I have heard all the jokes on the pronunciation but it’s time to put that to rest and feel the pho-king love of this dish in your own home.
+Pho is a traditional Vietnamese soup that is pronounced “FUH” even though I always say FO (faux) and then correct myself.
+I have heard all the jokes on the pronunciation but it’s time to put that to rest and give this recipe a try!

 Makes: 4 bowls Total Time: 2 hours

 - 6 cups vegetable broth (I use a bouillon)

 - ¾ cup shiitake mushrooms (I like fresh but you can use dried)

 - 4 tbsp tamari